WyattLiu/PeakPause/README.md

 # My On-peak TOU
 On-peak	Weekdays from 7 a.m. to 11 a.m. and 5 p.m. to 7 p.m.
+Righ now the way it is coded is that we only mine during off-peak.

 # Usage
 ```